|Previous College:||Slippery Rock, '82|

-While at Carnegie Mellon, Aldrich has had five opportunities to coach on the international stage with his most recent appointment coming at the 2017 World Outdoor Championships in London, England, where he was the U.S.A.
+While at Carnegie Mellon, Aldrich has had six opportunities to coach on the international stage with his most recent appointment coming with the 2019 NACAC U23 Team as the Men's Throws Coach.
+He also went to the 2017 World Outdoor Championships in London, England, where he was the U.S.A.
 Men's Throws Coach.
 Prior to that appointment, Aldrich served as the U.S.A.
 Men’s and Women’s Throws Coach at the 2016 World Indoor Championships in Portland, Oregon.
 Another international appointment saw Aldrich served as the men’s throws coach at the 2015 Pan American Games in Toronto, Canada.
 His first international experience came as the men’s throws coach for the NACAC (North American, Central American, and Caribbean Athletic Association) Under 23 Team in July 2010 before he served as the men’s throws coach for the United States at the World Junior Track and Field Championships in Barcelona, Spain in July 2012.

 Because of this experience, Aldrich was asked to be the throws instructor at the Brazilian Olympic Committee Coaches Academy in Rio de Janeiro, Brazil, in September 2017.
 While in Brazil, Aldrich taught at the academy which was an intensive five-day learning environment.
 He lectured for four hours a day as well as an additional four hours of "Learn by Doing" at the throwing area.